 We accept books any time during store hours, Mon-Sat 10:00-6:00, Sunday 10:00-5:00.
 No appointment is necessary!
 We try to process books immediately; of course, if you have a large quantity, it will take longer.
 If you just want to drop off and have us call you with a total, that's completely fine.

 We suggest you bring large quantities (three or more boxes) to our back door which is accessible through the alley that runs parallel to California Ave.
-We have two parking spaces behind the store; ours is the blue door.
-The door sticks, especially in wet weather, so go ahead and give it a good shove. :)
+We have two parking spaces behind the store; ours is a brown door.
+The door sticks, especially in wet weather, so go ahead and give it a good pull. :)

 In addition to giving credit for a wide variety of books, we also selectively buy books.
 Cash is a quarter of our selling price, rather than half.
 If you're interested in cash, please let us know when you drop off; otherwise we'll assume you want credit